 King James hated Sandys so much, that when Sandys stood for reelection as the Virginia Company treasurer in 1620, James intervened, saying: “Choose the Devil if you will, but not Sir Edwin Sandys.”

 Sandys lent 300 pounds without interest to help the Pilgrims settle the Plymouth Colony in Massachusetts.

 Sir George Yeardley (1616–1617, 1619–1621) who sailed on the Sea Venture was best remembered for presiding over that initial legislative meeting of the colonists in the Jamestown church choir loft in 1619.

 - Sir Thomas Dale (May–August 1611, 1613–1616) naval commander who helped Dutch fight for independence from Spain, knighted by King James; was sent by the London Company to Virginia in May of 1611.
 He cancelled Virginia Company instructions of "communal property" and assigned each colonist their own plot of land; he sailed with John Rolfe and his wife Pocahontas back to England.

 Sir Thomas Gale sailed up the James River and founded Henricus, the colony’s second settlement, also named after James' eldest son, Prince Henry.

 In 1619, Henricus became the location of the first English hospital in America and the first chartered college in the English colonies, initially designed for Powhatan children to learn trades, agriculture, and Christianity, "the work of conversion."

-- Sir Francis Wyatt (1621–1624) knighted by King James; helped defend Jamestown from 1622 Indian attack which killed 347 settlers; he wrote a constitution specifying colonists' privileges, and helped found Maryland.
+- Sir Francis Wyatt (1621–1624) knighted by King James; helped defend Jamestown from 1622 Indian attack.
+He wrote a constitution specifying colonists' privileges, and later helped found Maryland.